Director of Jazz Ensembles and Facilities

-Christopher Hollar is the Director of Jazz, Percussion and Pep Band at Texas A&M University.
-Under this title his duties include directing the university jazz ensemble program and the athletic department pep band.
-Mr. Hollar oversees all recruiting, performance and administrative duties of these ensembles and also serves as a coordinator of percussion for the department of Music Activities.
+Christopher Hollar is the Director of Jazz and Facilities at with the Department of Music Activities at Texas A&M University.
+His duties include directing the university jazz ensemble program and coordinating percussion for the department of Music Activities.
+Mr. Hollar oversees all recruiting, performance and administrative duties of the jazz ensembles.
+In addition, he is the facility manager for the John D. White ’70 – Robert L. Walker ’58 Music Activities Center.

 Mr. Hollar holds a Bachelor of Music in Studio Music and Jazz from the University of Tennessee where he was awarded the Bill Harms undergraduate scholarship in jazz percussion.
 He earned his Master of Music in Jazz Studies from Tennessee and was awarded as a graduate teaching assistantship in percussion with the University of Tennessee Bands.